Treblle/traefik-plugin-treblle-rust/README.md

 - `projectId`: Your Treblle project ID
 - `routeBlacklist`: List of routes to exclude from processing (e.g., ["/blacklisted-example"])
 - `sensitiveKeysRegex`: Regex pattern for masking sensitive data
+- `bufferResponse`: Enables buffering of response on Traefik, which also enables plugin to parse response body
+- `rootCaPath`: Path to the root CA certificate file for the Treblle API, if not provided, default CA provided by middleware will be used
+  - for this rooth path to work, `localPlugins.treblle.settings.mounts` directory must be configured and mounted to the container
+- `logLevel`: Log level for the plugin, logs will be sent to Traefik logs

 #### Example configuration